 In the ground, Petunia integrifolia (formerly known as P. violacea) tends to form a low, spreading puddle of small but eye-catching, magenta-purple blooms if it has no close companions.
 Where there are other low-growing plants, it likes to mingle with them; if taller, branching partners are nearby, the stems tend to weave up through them; in a container, it may also cascade over the edge.
-Any way you grow it, this species petunia has a charming way of popping out in unexpected places to form colorful combinations.
+Any way you grow it, this species petunia has a charming way of popping out in unexpected places to form colorful combinations from early or midsummer into fall.
 Full sun.
 Annual.

 Please read the germination information as well before ordering.